Palomino Road: History

 All four members of Palomino Road had experience in country music prior to the band's foundation.
 Lead singer Ronnie Guilbeau (son of Gib Guilbeau of The Flying Burrito Brothers) had played in that band before a 1980s move to Nashville, Tennessee.
 J.T.
 Corenflos, the band's guitarist, was previously a backing musician for Joe Stampley, while Randy Frazier had previously backed Sammy Kershaw and James Lewis had been active as a drummer in Nashville since the 1970s.

 Palomino Road signed to Liberty Records in 1992, releasing its self-titled debut album in early 1993.
 This record featured no contributions from external musicians.
 Its first single, a cover of George Jones's 1955 single "Why Baby Why", reached number 46 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts.
 The album's second single, "The Best That You Can Do", was released in 1993 but failed to chart.
 The band broke up later that same year.

 In 1994, Frazier joined the band McBride & the Ride as bass guitarist.
 The lineup with Frazier disbanded in 1996.
 Corenflos, meanwhile, found work as a session guitarist.

-Palomino Road (1993)

-Track listing

-All songs written by Keith Follesé, Ronnie Guilbeau and Thom McHugh except where noted.